.... a young gundog ....

 gently brushed out - it makes an excellent dry shampoo..

-- The fun really starts when they’re old enough to go for walks - off the lead - in winter and in the country.
-Their natural affinity
+- The fun starts when they’re old enough to go for walks - off the lead - in winter and in the country.
+Their natural affinity for

-for water seems to attract them to every dirty puddle, pool and.mud!
+water seems to attract them to every dirty puddle, pool and mud!

 - Something left over from their days in the wild, seems to make them want to change their scent.
-This, they achieve - with wonderful efficiency - by rolling in
+This is achieved with wonderful efficiency by

 So .. just over a hour ago, you set out with your lovely dog, for a good bracing walk through the woods - and now you’re looking at a wet, filthy animal, that’s covered